nerdschoolbergen/react/exercise-1/README.md

 There's a feature in Webpack called _Hot Module Replacement_ (HMR) which, through dark and mysterious magic, enables plugins and frameworks to be notified when certain pieces of the application changes (when you save a file).

-For our purposes this means that when we change a React component while `npm start` is running, the tooling will automatically swap out that single component with the newly compiled one you just saved (but not trigger a re-render of components not impacted) without having to touch the browser window.
+For our purposes this means that when we change a React component while `npm start` is running, the tooling will automatically swap out that single React component with the newly compiled one you just saved without having to touch the browser window.
+It's smart enough to not trigger a re-render of any React components not impacted by the change.
 We call this _hot reloading_.

+> We can also enable this feature for Redux so that when a React component is changed, its internal state is transferred to the newly compiled version, giving you virtually no downtime when coding on a component.
+We won't use this feature in this workshop.

 Let's try it out.

 :pencil2: Make sure you have `npm start` running and a browser window open at [http://localhost:3000/](http://localhost:3000/).
 Put this window and your code editor side-by-side so you can see both at the same time.
 :pencil2: Open `src\App.js` and change the text on line 11 to `Welcome to Nerdschool`.
 Save the file.
 :book: Notice how the text in the webpage changed immediately without having to refresh the window.

+As you might've guessed, this rapid feedback loop will soon become very addictive :)

 ## 1.4 Chrome extensions